People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - Is your robots.txt blocking important pages?

-- Are your pages indexed?
+- Are your pages indexable?

 - Are canonical tags correct?